terrytaylorbiz/portfolio/README.md

 I also wrote 01_cit_doc_processes.pdf.
 I inherited a very complex doc project that was run on a VM in Paris, and converted to work on a local machine.
 This doc describes how to switch to a new doc system.

 Why I left --- My first job in China was with a Taiwanese company and my second job was with HP.
-I had the idea that I could find more interesting work with a "real" Chinese company, not realizing that the Taiwanese company and HP were some of the best employers for a Westerner in China.
-My mistake.
+There were some real challenges working with the local staff.
+I thought that I could find more interesting work with a "real" Chinese company that would really appreciate the special insight I could provide to projects that targeted western markets.
+I was wrong.
+I later realized that the Taiwanese company and HP were some of the best employers for a Westerner in China.

 ### 41_fw.pdf, 42_afw.pdf, 43_pfw.pdf, 44_obf.pdf, 45_fwj.pdf